quang2719/Natural-Language-Processing-Specialization/README.md

 *   **Code Examples:** Python code implementations of NLP techniques and algorithms.
 *   **Assignments (Optional):** Solutions to course assignments (if included).

-## ⚠️ Disclaimer

-This repository is intended for personal reference and learning purposes.
-The materials provided may contain errors or omissions, and I am not responsible for any consequences arising from their use.

 ## 📜 License